 Employer Branding Defined

-Though most recruiting leaders agree on the importance of employer branding, there is a lot of disparity on how it is defined.
-If you search for articles on employer brand, you’ll find that many of the articles are vague, sidestep a concrete definition, or don’t really know how to properly define the concept while speaking only to individual tactics like employer value proposition (EVP), social media strategies, video content, and leveraging on-campus or industry events.
+Though most recruiting leaders agree on the importance of employer branding, there is a lot of disparity in how it is defined.
+If you search for articles on employer brands, you’ll find that many of the articles are vague, sidestep a concrete definition, or don’t really know how to properly define the concept while speaking only to individual tactics like employer value proposition (EVP), social media strategies, video content, and leveraging on-campus or industry events.

 What is the definition of Employer Branding?